 What Is Betrayal Trauma?
 Signs & Symptoms Explained

 In today’s post we’ll be exploring a specific type of trauma experienced when people discover someone they trust and rely on for survival has betrayed them.
-Betrayal Trauma was first described by Jennifer Freyd in 1991 as a way of exploring the experience of individuals forced to continue maintaining abusive, unsafe relationships in order to survive.
+Betrayal trauma was first described by Jennifer Freyd in 1991 as a way of exploring the experience of individuals forced to continue maintaining abusive, unsafe relationships in order to survive.
+It’s important to keep in mind that “survival” often goes beyond just basic physical needs.

 What Makes Betrayal Trauma Different